CoryRobertson/smol_db/README.md

 - [cr_tiler_rs](https://github.com/CoryRobertson/cr_tiler_rs) uses the database to store leaderboards information for the game service.
 - Feel free to let me know if you use this database, I would love to know! :)

+### Security:
+smol_db is not designed to be extremely secure, most of its use cases are exist on the local network, where security can less necessary.
+If there are any improvements that can be made to security that come to my mind, I will slowly implement them as I get around to those ideas. access keys are not stored in a hash or encrypted format, and therefore should not be assumed to be safe or secure when stored.

 ### Example Docker-Compose entry
 ```
 db: